LA Rams embarrassed, uncertain after loss to winless Jets

 Nothing in those four seasons — not even a Super Bowl defeat that was ugly, but comprehensible — was as discouraging as inexplicably losing at SoFi Stadium on extra rest to a depleted 0-13 opponent with the worst offense in the league.
 The Rams’ subsequent thrashing from pundits and social media jackals was harsh, but they agree it was deserved.

+“The only thing that makes you feel better is when you say, ‘All right, let’s learn from it, let’s own it, and let’s move forward accordingly,’” a somber McVay said Monday.
+“Because dwelling on it or getting still (ticked) off about it really doesn’t do you any good for how you move forward.”

-While McVay and a few available players said all the usual things afterward about respecting every opponent and understanding the unpredictability of their sport, it was still clear they were chagrined, angry and uncertain about a playoff future that looked bright just a few hours earlier.
+While McVay and a few available players said all the usual things afterward about respecting every opponent and understanding the unpredictability of their sport, it was still clear they were chagrined, angry and uncertain about a playoff future that looked bright just a few hours before the debacle.

-“They showed up, and we maybe overlooked them,” Rams kicker Matt Gay said Monday.
+“They showed up, and we maybe overlooked them,” Rams kicker Matt Gay said.
 “There’s a natural inclination there, when you have a team you’re playing that hasn’t had a great year, and you’re coming off some good wins, (to) take them lightly.”

 The Rams (9-5) are all but certain to make the postseason.
 They still can win the NFC West or make a significant playoff run.
 Their path to redemption starts this weekend in Seattle (10-4), where the Seahawks can clinch the division by beating LA.

 But this loss shakes the foundations of what McVay has painstakingly built.
-If the Rams can’t execute well enough to clinch a playoff spot by beating the easiest opponent in the league, it’s impossible to anticipate what team will show up Sunday with their division hopes on the line.
+If the Rams can’t execute well enough to clinch a playoff spot by beating the easiest opponent in the league, it’s impossible to anticipate what team will show up Sunday.

-“Certain teams, you’ve got that knack for winning,” Rams safety John Johnson said after the game.
-“We’re still working on that.
-We’ve had success in the past.
-But games like that, you’ve got to come away with a win.
-You’ve got to build that culture.”
+“As poor as yesterday was, we’ve got an opportunity to respond in a division game at their place with a lot at stake,” McVay said.
+“I do trust the character of this football team.
+I trust the resilience.”

 WHAT’S WORKING